stylesuxx/Oversample/README.md

 Usually enough noise will be available for this method to work properly, though it might be introduced artificially.

+After all the samples are collected, they need to be decimated.
+This is done by bit shifting the summed result to the right by **n** Bits.

 ## Implementation
 Atmega allows a prescaler to be set for the ADC.
 By **default** it is set to **128**.
 So with a clock of 16MHz, the ADC operates with